National Women's Health Network: Fact sheets and position papers

-The NWHN publishes independently researched fact sheets and position papers on a variety of women's health topics including breast cancer, endometriosis, cervical cancer, fibroids, menopause and hormonal therapy, mammograms, abortion, and hysterectomy.
+The NWHN published independently researched fact sheets and position papers on a variety of women's health topics including breast cancer, endometriosis, cervical cancer, fibroids, menopause and hormonal therapy, mammograms, abortion, and hysterectomy.
 Every publication is from an objective, feminist perspective without endorsing any specific treatment plan or method.

 The Women's Health Activist

-The National Women's Health Network publishes a bimonthly newsletter, The Women's Health Activist.
+The National Women's Health Network published a bimonthly newsletter, The Women's Health Activist.
 The Women's Health Activist has been in circulation since 1976, but was known as the Network News up until 2001.
-The newsletter includes articles by NWHN board members, staff members, and contributors from diverse organizations and institutions.
-Recent contributors have included the National Asian Pacific American Women's Forum, Georgetown University, the National Latina Institute for Reproductive Health, PharmedOut, and SisterLove, Inc.
+The newsletter included articles by NWHN board members, staff members, and contributors from diverse organizations and institutions.
+Contributors included the National Asian Pacific American Women's Forum, Georgetown University, the National Latina Institute for Reproductive Health, PharmedOut, and SisterLove, Inc.

-Content consists of independently researched articles on current events, health policy, awareness campaigns, informational topics, and medical updates.
-Articles in the Women's Health Activist have spoken out against many government actions including the FDA's re-approval of silicone gel breast implants.
-The newsletter also includes a Young Feminist section, written by current interns or other young professionals in the health activist field.
+Content consisted of independently researched articles on current events, health policy, awareness campaigns, informational topics, and medical updates.
+Articles in the Women's Health Activist spoke out against many government actions including the FDA's re-approval of silicone gel breast implants.